milaboratory/mixcr/doc/quickstart1x.rst

 .. note::

-  This page is legacy.
-This Quick Start is for MiXCR before version 3.0.
+  This page is legacy: it contains Quick Start for MiXCR prior version 3.0.
 See :ref:`actual documentation <ref-quickstart>` for the latest MiXCR versions.

 Overview